 This is in relation to the following: "Please describe your research achievements since beginning your career as a researcher (including PhD and post-PhD, if applicable).
 Please bear in mind this could be read by non-specialists, as well as peers, and should be written in order to communicate with them effectively."
 Some applicants have given a bullet point list of journal articles, impact factors, etc. but, because this could be read by non-specialists, are you looking for a more DORA style narrative here?

 The IRC does not have a recommended style to answer this section of the application.
-For more insight into what the assessors look for in applications please see the General-Application-Feedback-2023.pdf (research.ie).
+For more insight into what the assessors look for in applications please see the General-Application-Feedback document under the FAQs section of the website.

-I wish to confirm, that it is not possible to have a secondary mentor in a postdoctoral proposal (although it is possible to write them in for training for specific tasks and career development)?
+I wish to confirm, that it is not possible to have a secondary mentor named in a specific section of a postdoctoral application form (although it is possible to write them in for training for specific tasks and career development)?

 This is correct.
-It is not possible to have a secondary mentor in a postdoctoral application although it is possible to acknowledge them in for training for specific tasks and career development.
+It is not possible to have a secondary mentor in a postdoctoral application although it is possible to acknowledge them for training for specific tasks and career development.

-The reference forms do not need to be submitted in this year's call, but is it possible to upload letters of recommendation as part of the application?
+Reference forms are no longer required, but is it possible to upload letters of recommendation as part of the application?

-There is no possibility of uploading reference materials for an application this year.
-This includes letters of recommendation.
+No, there is no possibility of uploading reference materials for an application.
+Letters of recommendation must not be included in any other section of the application.